Affine functors and duality: Preliminaries

-Let $R$ be a commutative ring (associative with unit).
-All functors considered in this paper are covariant functors over the category of commutative $R$-algebras (associative with unit).
-A functor $\mathbb X$ is said to be a functor of sets (monoids, etc.) if $\mathbb X$ is a functor from the category of commutative $R$-algebras to the category of sets (monoids, etc.).
+Let $R$ be a commutative ring (associative with a unit).
+All functors considered in this paper are covariant functors over the category of commutative $R$-algebras (always assumed to be associative with a unit).
+A functor $\mathbb X$ is said to be a functor of sets (resp. monoids, etc.) if $\mathbb X$ is a functor from the category of commutative $R$-algebras to the category of sets (resp. monoids, etc.).